-This discrepancy has not been resolved; nevertheless the two measurements have been averaged.
-Additional measurements have been made in atomic parity violation, electron and neutrino scattering, and at the Tevatron and LHC (see ref.
-[16] for a review).
+This discrepancy has not been resolved; nevertheless, the two measurements have been averaged.
+Additional measurements have been made in atomic parity violation, electron and neutrino scattering and at the Tevatron and LHC (reviewed elsewhere16).
 Analysis of the available LHC data may yield a precision similar to that of the SLD measurement.
-New experiments [98, 99, 100] including those at a future electron-positron collider [92, 93, 94, 95] plan to improve upon the precision of this parameter.
+New experiments^{95-97} including those at a future electron-positron collider^{89-92} plan to improve upon the precision of this parameter.

-In the meantime, the status of this discrepancy in the weak mixing angle is similar to the $\sim 3\sigma$ difference between the CDF and ATLAS measurements of M_W .
+In the meantime, the status of this discrepancy in the weak mixing angle is similar to the -3σ difference between the CDF and ATLAS measurements of M_W .
 Per precedence, the scientific approach is to combine the M_W measurements using established statistical methods while continuing investigations.
-This approach has been applied when even larger differences, such as the 5.5σ between measurements of the fine structure constant α using Cesium and Rubidium atoms, have been found [16].
+This approach has been used when even larger differences, such as the 5.5 σ between measurements of the fine structure constant α using cesium and rubidium atoms, have been found16.
 An alternate, biased approach has been presented in ref.
-[101].
-Unless scientific concerns on any published result are documented, it is not good scientific practice to isolate any measurement as an outlier and remove it from a world average.
-The Particle Data Group (PDG) has maintained a time-tested procedure for combining measurements that are not in perfect agreement - the PDG review is replete with examples [16].
+98. Unless scientific concerns on any published result are documented, it is not good scientific practice to isolate any measurement as an outlier and remove it from a world average.
+The Particle Data Group (PDG) has maintained a time-tested procedure for combining measurements that are not in perfect agreement - the PDG review is replete with examples16.

-It is interesting to note that the SLD measurement of the weak mixing angle and the CDF measurement of M_W each point towards the same new physics, qualitatively and quantitatively.
+It is interesting to note that the SLD measurement of the weak mixing angle and the CDF measurement of M{W} each point towards the same new physics, qualitatively and quantitatively.
 This concurrence (Fig. 3) has been pointed out in ref.
-[102], where it was shown that both measurements favor a similar violation of the WZ custodial symmetry that we discussed in the third section as an approximate feature of the SM.
+99, in which it was shown that both measurements favour a similar violation of the WZ custodial symmetry that we discussed in the third section as an approximate feature of the SM.

-[H2] Muon magnetic moment
+Muon magnetic moment

-Analogous to M_W and $\sin^2\theta{\rm eff}$, the magnetic moments of the electrons and the muon are precisely measurable and their values are predicted by the SM.
-The magnetic moment is proportional to the intrinsic spin, the charge/mass ratio and the g-factor, where g=2 in Dirac's theory of the electron.
-In quantum field theory this prediction is modified by quantum fluctuations which are calculable as a perturbation series with the electromagnetic fine structure constant α as the expansion parameter.
-A measurement of (g-2) is a stringent test of the SM and has been pursued for both electrons and muons for many decades, along with increasing accuracy of its calculations.
+Analogous to M_W and $\sin^2\theta{\rm eff}$, the magnetic moments of the electron and the muon are precisely measurable and their values are predicted by the SM.
+The magnetic moment is proportional to the intrinsic spin, the charge/mass ratio and the g-factor, in which g = 2 in Dirac's theory of the electron.
+In the quantum field theory, this prediction is modified by quantum fluctuations, which are calculable as a perturbation series with the electromagnetic fine structure constant α as the expansion parameter.
+A measurement of (g - 2) is a stringent test of the SM and has been pursued for both electrons and muons for many decades, along with increasing accuracy of its calculations.